FullScreenShenanigans/FullScreenPokemon/README.md

 This is released under the [MIT License](http://mit-license.org/) (see [License.txt](LICENSE.txt)).

 The FullScreenMario project started October 21st, 2012.
 The initial beta release in October 2013 saw the [primary host website](http://www.fullscreenmario.com) receive approximately 2.68 million unique visitors within a month, after which Nintendo shut the site down with a DMCA complaint (no action was taken against the authors, GitHub, or other hosting websites).
 The coding project then underwent an extensive rewrite and architecture change to become a modular project centered on the GameStartr platform, followed by a complete conversion to TypeScript.
+FullScreenPokemon uses the same GameStartr engine.